jkillisch/teachIRT/README.md

 teachIRT provides four types of functions

-(1) Functions to compute probabilities, e.g. to solve an item or to respond in a certain category.
+(1) Functions to compute probabilities, e.g. probabilities to solve an item or to respond in a certain category.
 These functions begin with a p_ followed by the model name.

 (2) Functions to plot probabilities (ICCs, OCCs, CCCs).
 These functions begin with the type of plot followed by the model name.